openresty/openresty-devel-utils/README.md

 Do not touch the `config` file in other cases since it would only slow down your build by compiling everything from scratch.

-One thing to note here is that `ngx-build` never tries to add RPATH to the resulting nginx build, so it is each nginx C module project's reponsibility to do that if it is desired.
+One thing to note here is that `ngx-build` never tries to add RPATH to the resulting nginx build, so it is each nginx C module project's responsibility to do that if it is desired.
 It is usually done in the `util/build.sh` script of each project, as in

 https://github.com/openresty/lua-nginx-module/blob/master/util/build.sh#L34